peteanderson80/Matterport3DSimulator/README.md

 Visit the main [website](https://bringmeaspoon.org/) for updates and to view a demo.

-*NEW October 2018*: We have released several updates.
-The simulator is now dockerized, it outputs depth maps, it now supports batches of agents and it is far more efficient (faster) than before.
-As a consequence, there are some changes to the original API.
-Therefore, to mark the first release we have tagged it as [v0.1](https://github.com/peteanderson80/Matterport3DSimulator/tree/v0.1).
+*NEW February 2019*: We have released several updates.
+The simulator is now dockerized, it supports batches of agents instead of just a single agent, and it is far more efficient (faster) than before.
+Also, it now outputs depth maps as well as RGB images.
+As a consequence, there are some changes to the original API (mainly, all inputs and outputs are now batched).
+Therefore, to mark the first release we have tagged it as [v0.1](https://github.com/peteanderson80/Matterport3DSimulator/tree/v0.1) for any users that don't want to change to the new version.

 ## Features
 - Dataset consisting of 90 different predominantly indoor environments,